dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Knowledge rests not upon truth alone, but upon error also.
+  We are what we repeatedly do.
+Excellence, then, is not an act, but a habit.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1392 days)